rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

     gtch   30.00  91.50  89.20  +2.30 	| 2.50  5.00   +30.00 	|
                                             r(y >= x): +85.00

-A convincing positive performance difference (+21.80), concerning the *Industry income* critrerion (of 5% significance), may be observed in favour of the *Caltech* Dept. Similarly, a convincing positive performance difference (+34.50), concerning the *International outlook* critrerion (of 7,5% significance), may be this time observed in favour of the *ETH Zürich* Dept. This latter, larger positive, performance difference, observed on a more significant criterion, gives so far a first convincing argument of 12.5% significance for putting *ETH Zürich* first, before *Caltech*.
+A convincing positive performance difference (+21.80), concerning the *Industry income* criterion (of 5% significance), may be observed in favour of the *Caltech* Dept. Similarly, a convincing positive performance difference (+34.50), concerning the *International outlook* criterion (of 7,5% significance), may be this time observed in favour of the *ETH Zürich* Dept. This latter, larger positive, performance difference, observed on a more significant criterion, gives so far a first convincing argument of 12.5% significance for putting *ETH Zürich* first, before *Caltech*.

-Yet, the slightly positive performance diference (+2.70) between *Caltech* and *ETH Zürich* on the *Citations* criterion (of 27.5% significance) confirms an *at least as good as* situation in favour of the *Caltech* Dept. The inverse negative performance difference (-2.70), however, is neither *insignificant* (<= 2.50), nor significant (<= 5.0), and does hence **neither confirm nor infirm** a *not at least as good as* situation in disfavour of *ETH Zürich*.
+Yet, the slightly positive performance difference (+2.70) between *Caltech* and *ETH Zürich* on the *Citations* criterion (of 27.5% significance) confirms an *at least as good as* situation in favour of the *Caltech* Dept. The inverse negative performance difference (-2.70), however, is neither *insignificant* (<= 2.50), nor significant (<= 5.0), and does hence **neither confirm nor infirm** a *not at least as good as* situation in disfavour of *ETH Zürich*.
 We observe here a convincing argument of 27.5% significance for putting *Caltech* first, before *ETH Zürich*.

-Notice finally, that, on the *Teaching* and *Research* criteria of total signficance 60%, both Depts do, with performance differences < abs(2.50), one as well as the other.
+Notice finally, that, on the *Teaching* and *Research* criteria of total significance 60%, both Depts do, with performance differences < abs(2.50), one as well as the other.
 As these two major performance criteria necessarily support together always a majority significance with the imposed significance weight preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*, both outranking situations are indeed confirmed at stability level *+2* (see :numref:`robustDenotation`).

 We may well illustrate all these robust - stable at level > abs(1) - outranking situations with a browser view of the corresponding robust relation map using our *NetFlows* ranking.